 Once you complete your course at the Australian Institute of Fitness and begin your fitness career, you may hear the acronym ‘CECs’ floating around.
-David Mitchell, Fitness Lead Coach at AIF WA explains why this is an important part of your ongoing career.
+David Mitchell, WA Regional Training Manager at AIF explains why this is an important part of your ongoing career.

 There are two main associations for fitness professionals in Australia.
 These are Fitness Australia and Physical Activity Australia.
 To maintain a current registration with these associations, members need to show that they are still learning and staying up-to-date with the latest information relevant to the fitness industry.

 You can do this by completing 20 Continuing Education Credits (CECs) for Fitness Australia members or 6 Professional Development Points (PDPs) for Physical Activity Australia members every two years.

 Continuing education and professional development help advance your career by improving your existing skills or develop new ones.
 They will also increase you knowledge as a Personal Trainer and increase your Scope of Practice.
 By adding boxing, CrankIt or Kettlebell exercises to your sessions for example, you will have the potential to expand your business and clientele base.

 CECs or PDPs can be gained through a wide variety of sources, these include, but are not limited to:

 AIF offers a huge range of CEC accredited courses via Network, the leading ongoing education platform, covering areas including nutrition, strength training, functional anatomy, and more!

 Generally a full day workshop will gain you 7 CECs or 2-3 PDPs.
 There are over 850 recognised providers throughout Australia and these can all be found under the resources tab on the Physical Activity Australia website or under the CEC directory tab on the Fitness Australia website.